msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 ![goto sensors](/docs/coldchain/images/goto_sensors.png)

-You will be presented with a list of Sensors (if you don't see any, you may not have imported or integrated with the cold chain app!).
+You will be presented with a list of Sensors (if you don't see any, you may not have imported data yet or integrated with the mSupply Cold Chain app!).

 From this screen you can view a list of Sensors and edit a Sensor.